 O'Brian William Sipe Sr., 26, of 311 E. College Ave., pleaded guilty to attempted first-degree murder, for shooting at Jevaughn Daemar Murphy at the corner of North Queen and East Philadelphia streets on Jan.
 23, 2012.

 Murphy was with Snellings when they were shot at, according to York City Police.
-After the shooting Murphy, who escaped injury, ran into Rod's corner store to say his friend had been shot, but left the scene before detectives could speak with
+After the shooting Murphy, who escaped injury, ran into Rod's corner store to say his friend had been shot, but left the scene before detectives could speak with him.

 Police allege it was Sipe's co-defendant, Richard Larry Nolden Jr., who killed Snellings.

 Nolden drove by in a blue Ford Expedition rental vehicle and fired about seven gunshots, hitting Snellings a number of times, police said.
 One of those bullets struck Snellings in the back, and that was the fatal shot, officials said.